Mykol71/posos/msposapp/README.md

 >_"And while there are hurdles to be jumped and special attention that is needed when using containers in a cardholder data environment, there are no insurmountable obstacles to achieving PCI compliance."_ - Phil Dorzuk.

-- Good Container/PCI Article:
+- Good Container/PCI article:

 	https://thenewstack.io/containers-pose-different-operational-security-challenges-pci-compliance/

-- Another, with downloadable container specific, PA-DSS Guide:
+- Another, with downloadable container specific, PA-DSS guide:

 	https://blog.aquasec.com/why-container-security-matters-for-pci-compliant-organizations